graceebc9/NebulaDataset/README.md

 nebula_job.sh                # If running on HPC - bash script to submit multiple batches submit_nebula.sh            # If running on HPC - slurm submit for single batch

+create_global_averages.py  #Script for generating the global averages table.
+We include the 2022 global averages in intermediate data.
+Script provded for reference.
 ```

+## License
+© 2024 Grace Colverd

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/

+For commercial use, please contact: gb669@cam.ac.uk.

 ## Usage